tonysyu/tonysyu.pelican/content/posts/2014/pypath-magic.rst

 ``%pypath``: An IPython magic for manipulating your Python path
 ===============================================================

-So you're finally starting to write reusable code---extracting logically related bits into functions and grouping those functions together into modules.
+You're a pragmatic Python developer, so you extract the logically related bits of your code into functions and group those functions together into modules.

 Now, **how do you actually import those modules**?
 If you're in the directory containing those modules, you're good to go: